This Woman Blogs About Her Private Stalker

 Like what?

 He’d use stuff that I had mentioned while we were dating.
 Like he’d make fun of my big nose because he knew I thought it was too big; I had mentioned that to him once.
-I might think my nose is too big, but I also realise that it’s not actually big enough for someone to notice that – unless that someone knew about my vulnerability.
+I might think my nose is too big, but I also realize that it’s not actually big enough for someone to notice that—unless that someone knew about my vulnerability.
 He also started making mistakes that gave him away.

 What mistakes?